dolliars/heyheather/_posts/2023-03-31-one-thousand.md

 ## Choosing a start date

 Last week you said Monday.
 Yesterday you said tomorrow.
 When does choosing a date actually work?
 I still don't really know.
-But I've learned that when the status quo is disrupted, you can use it as an opportunity to start.
+But I've learned that when your routine is disrupted by a significant change, that is an opportune moment to start a new habit.
 I definitely have bad habits from past disruptions, so why not try for a good one.
 I started the yoga practice on my first day at a new company.
 I was already going to shift my wake up time by 30 minutes, so instead I shifted it an hour earlier.

 ## No breaks